mysociety/fixmystreet/glossary.md

     class="glossary">bodies</a> are responsible for handling problems at a specific location.
 For example, when a user clicks on the <a href="#map" class="glossary">map</a>, FixMyStreet finds all the bodies which cover that area.
-Technically, an area comprises one or more polygons on a map -- either those areas already exist (from <a href="#osm" class="glossary">OpenStreetMap</a>, for example) or you can draw your own.
+Technically, an area comprises one or more polygons on a map &mdash;
+    either those areas already exist (from <a href="#osm" class="glossary">OpenStreetMap</a>, for example) or you can draw your own.
     <p>